SEXUAL VIOLENCE AND MISCONDUCT POLICY

 - OPC shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.
 3 (8), (9) and (10) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.

-- The Registrar will make available a list of confidential resources for victims of sexual violence to reach out to and avail themselves of.
+- The Registrar will make available a list of confidential resources for victims of sexual violence or misconduct to reach out to and avail themselves of.

 The following represents a list of Provincial Rape Crisis Centres:

 Toll Free: 1-866-863-0511

 #SAFE (#7233) on Bell, Rogers, Fido or Telus mobile

 ATS: 1 866 860-7082

 Sexual Assault/Domestic Violence Treatment Centres

 35 hospital-based centres that provide 24/7 emergency care to women – http://sadvtreatmentcentres.ca/